iCliniq Logo

 What Is a Gallbladder?

-The gallbladder is a small pear-shaped organ on the right side of your abdomen located just beneath the liver.
-The gallbladder contains a digestive fluid known as bile, released into the small intestine.
+The gallbladder is a small pear-shaped organ situated on the right side of the abdomen, just below the liver.
+It consists of digestive fluid known as bile, which is released into the small intestine.

 What Are Gallstones?